NobelEapen/sql-practice/README.md

 Constraints are used to prevent insertion of invalid data in a table, and ensures the accuracy and reliability of the data in the table.
 If there is any violation between the constraint and the data action, the action is aborted.

+Constraints can be specified in two ways:

+When a table is created (through the CREATE TABLE statement) After a table is created (through the ALTER TABLE statement)